Weekly Prayer

 God of hope, we pour out our praise and are filled with Your powerful presence.

-We pour out repentance of sin and are filled with forgiveness and righteousness.
+We pour out our repentance of sin and are filled with forgiveness and righteousness.

 We pour out pain from the attacks of the enemy—anxiousness, fear, anger—and You